-Patients with a history of severe hypersensitivity (eg anaphylactic reaction) to daratumumab, or to any of the excipients.
+Patients with a history of severe hypersensitivity (e.g. anaphylactic reaction) to the active substance or to any of the excipients listed in section 6.1 List of excipients.

-Before starting therapy, refer to the Product Information for medicinal products used in combination with DARZALEX.
+Before starting therapy, refer to the Data Sheet for medicinal products used in combination with DARZALEX.